-The program provides a unique blend of traditional didactics and mentorship; coupled with state-of-the-art learning, which utilizes simulation labs and interactive computer-based learning.
+Mayo Clinic offers a fully accredited four-year Obstetrics and Gynecology Residency.
+The program provides a unique blend of traditional didactics and mentorship coupled with state-of-the-art learning, which utilizes simulation labs and interactive computer-based learning.

-The training program prepares graduates for general private practice or provides the foundation for subspecialty fellowship training.
+The Obstetrics and Gynecology Residency prepares graduates for general private practice or provides the foundation for subspecialty fellowship training.

-Education at Mayo Clinic offers:
+Education at Mayo Clinic's campus in Rochester, Minnesota, offers: